 When it comes to weight loss, crash diets are not a sustainable solution to obesity, regardless of what they claim.

 To lose weight in a safe and sustainable manner, you need to make gradual, permanent lifestyle changes.
 Changed that are beneficial to your health for the long-term.

 This one may come as a bit of a shock, but diets don’t work.

 75% of weight loss is to do with what you put into your body, of course.
-What may come to some surprise is this: Weight loss is nothing to do with the plan you enrolled onto or the low calorie TV dinners you have stocked in your freezer.
+What may come to some surprise is this: Weight loss is nothing to do with the plan you enrolled in or the low-calorie TV dinners you have stocked in your freezer.

 The act of ‘going on a diet’ can become a physiological trigger for some people.
 This trigger will likely leave them quitting after a few days for fear of failure.

 Instead of calling it a ‘diet’ call it ‘watching what you eat.
 Diets are there to be failed, whereas ‘watching what you eat becomes a way of eating mindfully.

 That’s because one of the vital tools to weight loss and making a long-lasting sustainable change is eating mindfully.

 This leads us nicely onto our second tip.
 If you eat it, you write it.
 Before attempting to make any sort of change to your diet, you need to be aware of what you’re eating already.
 Be honest.
 You’re not going to have become overweight from eating a pound of carrots for a snack.
 A pound of buffalo wings is a different story.

 When you write down what you eat honestly, you will soon see the kinds of things you are eating.
 The things that are no good for you, that you ate without really thinking about it at all.